-Naturally, optimizing a business for local search has more to do with location than with other factors.
+Naturally, optimizing a business for local search has a lot to do with location.
 Search engines need to know exactly where your business is located so that when someone searches for a location, the search engine can find the businesses that are located there.

-This has less to do with location and more to do with whether or not your website is relevant for certain searches.
-That’s why “pizza” and “pizza recipe” are in bold in the “pizza recipe” Google search.
-I search for pizza recipes, and the search engine wants to give me pizza recipes.
+Organic SEO has less to do with location and more to do with whether or not your website is relevant for certain searches.

 When optimizing a website for organic search, the intention is to get the website to show up for certain searches.
 This could be a short term (pizza recipe) or a question spoken into voice search on a smartphone.
 (What’s the best pizza crust recipe?)

 To state the obvious for organic SEO, you need to use specific keywords in headings and paragraphs (Don’t stuff the paragraphs full of keywords, but if you post a pizza crust recipe, you might want to use the words “pizza crust” a couple of times.)